learn-co-curriculum/phrg-sql-topic-introduction/README.md

 * Write SQL code in both your command line and your text editor and execute the code against a database.
 * Write Ruby programs that talk to and save data to your databases.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sql-topic-introduction/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sql-topic-introduction/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Introduction To Structured Query Language</p>